 - Visual Arts – with 2D or 3D artwork options

-Please note that on the entry form there is a place where they should give their entry a title and make an Artist’s Statement.
-Please make sure that your child fills out both of these.
+Please note that on the entry form there is a place where they should give their entry a title and make an artist’s statement.
 Their response to how their entry relates to (and was inspired by) the theme in the artist’s statement carries a lot of weight in the judging process at each level of the contest.
-Also, having a title other than “Look Within” helps it stand out in the crowd.
+Also, having a title other than “I Will Change the World By” helps it stand out in the crowd.

-All entries need to be submitted on Wednesday, November 6.
-We will have a table set up in the Sharon Lobby.
+All entries need to be electronically submitted by Wednesday, November 10.

-For details, category specifications, and to print entry forms, please visit http://meckptareflections.weebly.com/.
-This link also has a short video that features CMS entries from past years to give you an idea of all the creativity just waiting to be expressed.
+For details, category specifications, and entry forms, please visit http://meckptareflections.weebly.com/.
+This link also has a short video that discusses the rules and features CMS entries from past years to give you an idea of all the creativity just waiting to be expressed.

 What is Reflections?

 The PTA Reflections Arts program gives students in grades PK-12 an opportunity to be recognized for bringing a theme to life in their artwork through one of six art expression areas: dance choreography, musical composition, film, photography, literature, and visual arts.

 Where do I find the rules?

 You can find a copy of the general program rules and the rules for each category at this website: meckptareflections.weebly.com